Ilex aquifolium

 Propagation

-Not only can seeds take up to a year to germinate, the sowing approach means you won’t know whether you have male or female plants for at least a couple of years, when they start to produce flowers.
+The seeds take up to a year to germinate and you won’t know whether you have male or female plants for at least a couple of years after that, when they start to produce flowers.

 And while seeds are widely available online, it’s impossible to tell whether you’re actually planting your desired variety until long after they sprout.

-Happily, you can buy plants from nurseries, and there is a reliable alternative that’s inexpensive and straightforward.
-These evergreens are fairly simple to propagate from cuttings, following these steps:
+Happily, you can buy plants from nurseries and English holly is fairly simple to propagate from cuttings.

 From Cuttings